About Regeneration

 Incorporate azolla into wastewater management and bioremediation operations.
 Azolla can act like a sponge for a number of compounds that often need to be removed from wastewater.

-• Azolla can absorb a variety of heavy metals, including nickel, cadmium, and lead.
+• Azolla can absorb a variety of heavy metals, including nickel, cadmium, and lead(link is external).

-• In a study in China, researchers found that azolla was able to remediate tailings from a uranium mine.
+• In a study in China(link is external), researchers found that azolla was able to remediate tailings from a uranium mine.
 The azolla brought iron, copper, zinc, and lead concentrations in line with drinking water standards, and reduced uranium concentrations to safe levels.

 Governance